psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 ## Products

 A product is a wrapper entity for a [services](#services) or on-site [resources](#resources) which is sold to a [user](#parties) within an [order](#order).
-Though it is possible to combine multiple services and resources in a single product, the nominal layer to combine those is a (bundled) [offering](#specifications-catalogs-and-offerings).
+Though it is possible to combine multiple services and resources in a single product, the nominal layer to combine them is a (bundled) [offering](#specifications-catalogs-and-offerings).

 The diagram below demonstrates the relationship between a product and its bundled resources and services.
-A product may require zero or many resources or/and services to be realized.
+A product may require zero or many resources and/or services to be realised.

 ```plantuml
 @startuml